kewisch/gdata-provider/TESTING.md

 ## Advanced Operations
 * Idle time
-  1. Open the console, disable screensaver, let the computer idle for at least 5 minutes.
+  1. Set refresh interval to 30 minutes, Open the console, disable screensaver, let the computer idle for at least 30 minutes.
   2. Ensure messages such as "Skipping refresh since user is idle"
   3. Move mouse and become active again, ensure next sync succeeds
 * Freebusy